pulumi/docs/content/tutorials/abstraction-encapsulation/_index.md

 ---
-title_tag: Abstraction & Encapsulation Overview | Learn Pulumi
+title_tag: Abstraction & Encapsulation Overview | Pulumi Tutorials
-title: "Abstraction and Encapsulation"
+title: Abstraction and Encapsulation
 layout: module
-date: 2021-11-17
 description: |
     Explore abstraction and encapsulation with Pulumi and component resources.
 meta_desc: In this tutorial, we will explore using Pulumi to abstract and encapsulate your resource definitions as reusable models for others to use.
-index: 2
 meta_image: meta.png
 level: intermediate
 youll_learn: